CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - There is no comma `,` between the values `John` and `Smith` on line 4.

-- On line 4, the table name `students` is not allowed in an `INSERT` statement.
+- On line 4, the table named `students` is not allowed in an `INSERT` statement.

 - On line 4, the SQL statement `INSERT students (first_name, last_name, birth_date, gender) VALUES ('John', 'Smith', '1999-02-10', 'Male')` is incorrect.